 MATH1026 Math for Hospitality 14.0 Hours

 This is an introductory hospitality mathematics course, designed to provide students with the essential numeric skills required for the hospitality industry.
-The course content includes hospitality industry percentages, yield and price factors, algebra, simple and compound interest, and weight/volume conversions between the Imperial and Metric systems.
+The course content includes hospitality industry percentages, yield and price factors, algebra, weight and volume conversions.